Study guide: Fourth Edition

-The Contemporary Business Issues (CBI) subject examines a number of contemporary and emerging global issues in order to familiarise you with the business environment you are likely to be operating in as an accountant.
-It also uses Contemporary Business Issues as a vehicle for advancing the development of professional values, ethics and attitudes.
+The Contemporary Business Issues subject examines contemporary and emerging global issues in order to familiarise you with the business environment you are likely to be operating in as an accountant.
+It uses contemporary issues as a vehicle for advancing the development of professional skills, values, ethics and attitudes.

-- acknowledge the importance of professional curiosity as a means of avoiding imprudent decision-making
+- acknowledges the importance of ethics, professional curiosity and enquiry as a means of avoiding imprudent decision making

-- welcome divergent opinions and creative approaches to problem solving as a means of gaining insights into an increasingly complex and dynamic business world.
+- welcomes divergent opinions and creative approaches to problem solving as a means of gaining insights into an increasingly complex and dynamic business world.

 The CBI exam generally consists of 100 per cent multiple-choice questions.